Cannon (crater)

 Cannon is a lunar impact crater that is located near the east-northeastern limb of the Moon's near side.
 It lies just to the northwest of the Mare Marginis, and south-southeast of the crater Plutarch.
 Farther to the east-northeast is Hubble.

 This is a worn and eroded formation with an interior floor that has been resurfaced by lava.
 A small crater overlies the north rim, which forms a notch in the side.
 Tiny craters also lie across the rim northeast and at the southern edge.
 The interior is level and nearly featureless, with only a few tiny scattered craterlets to mark the surface.
 This floor has the same albedo as the surrounding terrain.

-The crater is named after Annie Jump Cannon, an astronomer who classified 300,000 stellar bodies.
+Originally identified as satellite feature Alhazen F, this crater is named after American astronomer Annie Jump Cannon (1863–1941), who spectrlly classified 300,000 stellar bodies.
+Her name was introduced into lunar nomenclature by David W. G. Arthur and Ewen Whitaker with the Rectified Lunar Atlas (1963).
+Its designation was officially adopted by the International Astronomical Union in 1964.
+Alhazen itself is located to the west southwest.